module Z80::Program

 Defines a label with the given name in the current namespace's context.
 Returns a named label.

-, if provided, may be an integer, an instance of an unnamed label, or a lazy evaluated expression.
-If label
+A label, if provided, may be an integer, an instance of an unnamed label, or a lazy evaluated expression.
+If label has already some different name an error will be raised.

 This method exists for ability to create an arbitrary named label without any constraint on its name.
 However the way one should normally define labels is via: method_missing